 We had been looking for a toilet solution for a long time, but we wanted one that was durable, comfortable, and had a very small footprint.
 That’s the problem with most toilet solutions–they take up way too much room.
 But the Thunderbox folds down to an inch wide!
 This toilet is exactly what we were looking for and was quickly added to our arsenal.

 After using this toilet several times in some extremely remote areas, we’re really happy we’ve added it to our gear, and highly recommend it to anyone looking for a solution.

 Gear Sponsors We’d Love to Work With

-If any other companies think they have some gear we’d be interested in, then know we take a look at everything.
-As I stated earlier, the answer is usually a respectful and grateful no, due to space constraints.
-But if you’d still like to reach out, feel free to do so here.
+If any other companies think they have some gear we’d be interested in, and would like to reach out, feel free to do so here.